Yewstock School Wellbeing Vision Statement

 Promoting Positive Well-being and Mental Health for the Whole School Community

 Here at Yewstock School, we value the health and well-being of all our pupils, staff, parents, carers and everyone in our school community.
-We are excited to announce that we have signed up to the Well-being Award for Schools, in partnership with the National Children’s Bureau.
+We are excited to announce that we have achieved the Well-being Award for Schools, in partnership with the National Children’s Bureau.

 About the Well-being Award for Schools

-There are eight objectives to achieve within the Well-being Award Framework, containing several Key Performance Indicators (KPIs) set out within each.
+There are eight objectives that we have achieved within the Well-being Award Framework, containing several Key Performance Indicators (KPIs) set out within each.
 The award focuses on ensuring effective practice and provision is in place that promotes the emotional well-being and mental health of both staff and pupils.
-The award will enable us to develop these practices where necessary and help us to ensure that well-being is embedded in the long-term culture of our school.
-It will help us to create an ethos where mental health is regarded as the responsibility of all.
+The award enables us to develop these practices where necessary and helps us to ensure that well-being is embedded in the long-term culture of our school.
+It helps us to create an ethos where mental health is regarded as the responsibility of all.

 With this award, we will demonstrate our commitment to:

 • Promoting mental health as part of everyday school life

 • Improving the emotional well-being of our staff, pupils, parents and carers